UltimateSoftware/surge/README.md

+# Surge Kafka Streams
+This repository houses the code for the Surge command engine, the Surge query engine, and components shared between the two.

-# Surge Kafka Streams Command Engine
+## Surge Kafka Streams Command Engine

 The surge Kafka Streams command engine is a CQRS/ES engine that uses Akka actors to represent aggregates in memory and